Humanitarian Settlement Program

 *Individuals granted a subclass 202 visa under the Community Support Program (CSP) are not eligible to access support under the HSP on their arrival in Australia as they receive settlement services from their Approved Proposing Organisation.
 Information on the CSP is available from the Department of Home Affairs’ website.
 Subject to DSS approval, CSP entrants may be eligible to receive SIS.

 Subject to the approval of DSS, people holding one of the following visas may be eligible to receive SIS under the HSP:

 - Refugee (subclass 200, 201, 203 and 204) visa

 - Protection (subclass 866) visa

 - Temporary Protection (subclass 785), Temporary Humanitarian Stay (subclass 449), Temporary Humanitarian Concern (subclass 786) and Safe Haven Enterprise (subclass 790) visas.

-Holders of these visas may be eligible for Specialised and Intensive Services for approximately five years after their arrival in Australia or five years after the grant of their onshore visa.
-Therefore, a client who has previously exited the HSP may re-enter the program to receive Specialised and Intensive Services, subject to the approval of DSS.
+Holders of these visas may be eligible for SIS for up to five years after their arrival in Australia, or up to five years after the grant of their eligible onshore visa.
+In exceptional circumstances, flexibility may be shown to this timeframe and holders of other visa subclasses.
+Australian Citizens are not eligible for SIS.